Roundtable: Everything You Need to Know about Virtual Networking

 What is the biggest challenge for organizations that rely on making relationships and sales with in-person networking during COVID-19?

-Tracy Saathoff, VP of Insights, Strategy & Media: Connecting with clients – not logistically but emotionally and personally.
+Tracy Saathoff, VP of Strategy: Connecting with clients – not logistically but emotionally and personally.
 Yes, you can see them over video, but it’s hard to relay empathy and be ‘in it’ with someone when you’re divided by a screen.

-John Pohlman, Executive VP/Executive Creative Director: The best opportunities happen when like-minded people congregate.
+John Pohlman, Chairman / Partner: The best opportunities happen when like-minded people congregate.
 Without the ability to come together, networking can become deliberate and targeted and inherently less natural and human.

 What tactics do you rely on for virtual networking?
 Any best practices?

-Ryan Budmayr, Director of Political & Public Affairs: Be punctual to work through any early tech problems.
+Ryan Budmayr, VP of PR & Business Development: Be punctual to work through any early tech problems.
 Don’t wait until two minutes past the meeting time to log in only to realize your speakers aren’t working or you have the wrong call-in number.

 How do you make it feel personable without in-person meetings?